New Fighter Aircraft Project: Selecting the winner

 With the elimination of the F-18L on November 23, 1978, the NFA project moved into its final phase.
 In order to expedite the eventual order, the NFA project office started negotiating contracts with both companies with the understanding that one would be selected once a final decision had been made.
 This led to intensive investigations of the industrial offset programs.

 General Dynamics was somewhat limited in their offers due to similar arrangements made with European countries, which stated that 15% of all aircraft delivered to 3rd party countries, including Canada, would have to be built in Europe.
 This would not be insurmountable, but definitely presented some problems in negotiations.

 Douglas (prior to the formation of McDonnell Douglas) had been building tail assemblies for the DC-9 at the former Avro Canada factories at the Toronto International Airport for some time.
 Their industrial offset program would include modernizing these plants and moving in additional work to include wings for the KC-10 and MD-11, wings, empennage and cabin floors for the MD-80, as well as side panels and pylons for the F/A-18.

 This proposal was greatly worrying to the DITC, and they became much more active in the negotiations.
 Their concern was based on existing Defence Production Sharing Agreement (DPSA) between the United States and Canada that was put in place to balance the amount of trade in military goods between the countries.
 A major procurement like the NFA meant the United States either had to purchase a similar amount of military equipment from Canada, or alternately offset the purchase though military production in Canada.
-A program like Northop's F-18L was purely military in nature, so any production in Canada would be counted against this balance, but the McDonnell Douglas offer was mostly in civilian goods, which had to be accounted separately.
+A program like Northrop's F-18L was purely military in nature, so any production in Canada would be counted against this balance, but the McDonnell Douglas offer was mostly in civilian goods, which had to be accounted separately.
 McDonnell was adamant that their DC-9 and DC-10 work be counted against the balance, an attitude the Canadians described as "insistent".
 The DITC was concerned that the U.S. government would have to be persuaded to re-negotiate the agreement in this case, or make a large military purchase.
 Neither option seemed straightforward, and would have placed a burden on the DITC's dealings in the future.